 With commercial art behind him, he mostly loses interest in politics.
-Like Max Beckmann, many German artists served at the front and lived from then on with its violence.
+Like Max Beckmann well before Beckmann in New York, many German artists served at the front and lived from then on with its violence.
 He can avoid army service as a resident alien, and war never appears in his paintings.
 Nor does the financial crisis and labor unrest.
 In a self-portrait, pudgy but Cubist, he looks askance on everything.
 It is a privilege and a blessing.

 He also seems to lose his sense of humor, although not his pleasures in child's games.
 He starts a forty-year project of translating his townscape into sculpture, like Alexander Calder two floors above at the Whitney.
 Initially, a toy manufacturer commissioned it.
 As ever, he is mediating a divided continent.
 It is a diorama, a plaything for family, or Calder's Circus, but in the raw German shapes of hacked wood.
 As the museum points out, painting materials had grown scarce during World War I anyway.